 Service in the Global Community

-Since 1999, the Sevenoaks School PROMO initiative has supported schools across the world.
-Students raise funds to support schools and charities in other countries (with a current focus on India and South Africa), and then visit and volunteer.
+Sevenoaks School has collaborated with schools and communities across the world since 1999.
+Students learn about communities across the world, embracing their way of life and culture through visits in person.
+They also fundraise for specific community-led projects, and reflect upon the impact of giving.
 In 2014/15, students visited Rajasthan (SKSN school at Manaklao, north of Jodhpur) and Mumbai (Save the Children India, Sneha Sedan, a home for runaway children, the Vasind Child HIV centre, and schools run by Akanksha), and supported the Mulamula Education Centre Project, a collaborative service-based project between Sevenoaks School and Mulamula Village in the North Eastern Limpopo Province of South Africa.
 In 2015/16, students again visited Rajasthan, Mumbai and MulaMula.
 In 2017, students visited Cambodia to work at a school built by United World Schools (UWS), an international charity which builds schools in Cambodia and trains locals to be teachers within those schools; the most obvious impact of these schools is to halve the infant mortality rate in the region.
-Sevenoaks School had raised money for the building of one of these schools through our charity weeks. * PROMO stands for Project Romania Moldova – the countries the initiative originally focussed on.
+Sevenoaks School had raised money for the building of one of these schools through our charity weeks.

 Education for All

-Each year, the VSU team produce a beautiful calendar showcasing stunning ‘geography’ related photos taken by members of the school community, raising on average £2000 for EfA.
+Each year, pupils produce a beautiful calendar showcasing stunning ‘geography’ related photos taken by members of the school community, raising on average £2000 for EfA.
 The photos are selected and the calendar designed by a team of Sevenoaks students who work with a professional designer.

 All profits from the sale of the calendar help to fund boarding places for impoverished girls in rural Morocco which enables them to attend secondary school.
 The issue of gender inequalities is taught in the ‘Core’ theme of the IB geography syllabus and the importance of educating women is something which is brought home to our IB Geographers on the annual visit to the High Atlas mountains in Morocco each Easter holiday.
 Among the Berber villages of the High Atlas mountains students meet women their own age who craved the chance to be educated beyond primary school and also spend some time interacting with the girls at the boarding house in Asni who are fortunate enough to directly benefit from the EfA charity.